 You can submit up to five photos per entry.

-You must tag #IoPPNstagram in order to be considered and tell us the reason why you’d like to be our IoPPNstagrammer in Residence in the comment.
+You must tag #IoPPNstagram in order to be considered and tell us the reason why you’d like to be our IoPPNstagrammer in Residence in the comment or via direct message.

 If your Instagram profile is private, please send your submissions via Direct Message.